jefftranter/raspberrypi/rp2040-logic-analyzer/README.md

 samples on an SD card attached to the Pico using a commonly available SD card adaptor.

-The samples are written to a file OUTPUT.csv on the SD card.
-These can be loaded into applications on a desktop computer for analysis.
+The samples are written to a file on the SD card.
+This can be loaded into applications on a desktop computer for analysis.
 For example, it can be loaded into PulseView using a command like "pulseview -i OUTPUT.csv -I csv:samplerate=2000000"

 ## Hardware Setup